mohitrohilla021/streamlit-simple-calculator-app/README.md

 - Real-time Updates: Results are displayed instantly as users input values or perform operations.
 - Streamlit-Powered: Leverage the power of Streamlit for rapid development and deployment.

+## Getting Started

+- Clone the repository: git clone https://github.com/your-username/simple-calculator-app.git
+- Navigate to the project directory: cd simple-calculator-app
+- Install dependencies: pip install -r requirements.txt
+- Run the app: streamlit run app.py

+Usage
+Input values using the on-screen buttons or your keyboard.
+Select the desired operation.
+The result will be displayed in real-time.
+Contributions
+Contributions are welcome!
+If you have any suggestions, bug reports, or feature requests, feel free to open an issue or create a pull request.